Identification of periodicities with arbitrary shapes in AGN light curves: Results

 The true-positive fraction is computed by dividing the number of periodic light curves correctly identified as periodic by the total number of periodic light curves analysed.
 These fractions are shown in Figure~\ref{fig:percentages_threshold.pdf}.

-The distributions in Figures~\ref{fig:threshold} and~\ref{fig:percentages_threshold.pdf} allow for the construction of the Receiver Operating Characteristics curve \citep[ROC, see][]{Marcum1947}, which we use to identify an optimal value of the threshold, by finding the point where the value of $d(TP)/d(FP)=1$ (i.e. the farthest point from the $TP=FP$ curve which indicates a random guess) with $TP$ and $FP$ being the true positive and false positive rates, respectively.
+The distributions in Figures~\ref{fig:threshold} and~\ref{fig:percentages_threshold.pdf} allow for the construction of the Receiver Operating Characteristics curve \citep[ROC, see][]{Marcum1947}, which we use to identify an optimal value of the threshold, by finding the point where the value of $d(TP)/d(FP)=1$ (i.e. the farthest point from the $TP=FP$ curve which indicates a random guess \footnote{This can be demonstrated by considering a point ($FP_0$, $TP_0$) and the one-to-one line $TP=FP$.
+The distance between the point and the line is given by $(TP-FP)/\sqrt{2}$.
+Maximising this distance implies $d(TP-FP)/dFP =0$, thus $dTP/dFP =1$}) with $TP$ and $FP$ being the true positive and false positive rates, respectively.
 The ROC curves are shown in Figure~\ref{fig:ROC_curves} and the thresholds for $\log_{10}B$ in the ideal-sine, ideal-sawtooth, PTF-sine, PTF sawtooth, LSST-sine and LSST-sawtooth are $0.35$, $0.64$, $0.80$, and $0.94$, $0.66$ and $0.56$, respectively.
 We note that the different thresholds between the baselines are mainly due to the quality of the data as well as the different ability of the red noise to reproduce in the same way both shapes (sinusoidal and saw-tooth) of the periodic signal.
 Interpreting these thresholds by means of the Jeffreys scale \citep[see][]{jeffreys1998}, we would get substantial evidence in favour of the periodic model.